 About David Toms

-2005, 2007, and 2011.
+2003, 2005, 2007, and 2011.
 Toms gained his 13th Tour event win at the age of 44 in 2011 at the Crowne Plaza Invitational in Fort Worth, Texas.

 Toms has also gained interest in designing courses.
 His first signature course, the Carter Plantation in Springfield, Louisiana received Golf Magazine’s “Top 10 Courses You Can Play” in 2003.
-He has also been apart of the redesign of Palmetto Country Club in Benton, the University Club (home to LSU’s golf teams), and Baton Rouge Country Club.
+He has also been a part of the redesign of Palmetto Country Club in Benton, the University Club (home to LSU’s golf teams), and the Baton Rouge Country Club.
 David worked with Rees Jones on the design of Redstone Golf Club in Houston, home of the Shell Houston Open.
 David’s latest signature course, LaTour Golf Club, in Mathews, Louisiana, opened in 2009.